 Students with chronic health problems of a serious nature (diabetes, seizure disorder, cardiac problems) are advised to inform the Wellness Center so that the best possible help can be rendered in case of an emergency.

-Throughout the year the Wellness Center coordinates campaigns for better health, such as Red Ribbon Week, Great American Smoke Out, HIV/AIDS Awareness, Cancer Awareness and an Annual Health and Career Faire.
+Throughout the year the Wellness Center coordinates campaigns for better health, such as Red Ribbon Week, Great American Smoke Out, HIV/AIDS Awareness, Cancer Awareness and an Annual Health Fair.
 Health education information and materials are also available on many topics.

 When you visit the Wellness Center, you have the right to privacy, confidentiality, and to be treated with dignity.
 All records are confidential and cannot be released to anyone without written authorization.
 The only exception is when subpoenaed by court or when information is required by public health law.